๐Ÿ’ปParallel and Distributed Computing

 Failure Detection Mechanisms

-• Watchdog timers reset when processes complete expected actions—if the timer expires, the process is assumed hung or crashed
+• Watchdog timers reset when processes complete expected actions.
+If the timer expires without being reset, the process is assumed hung or crashed.
+These are common in embedded systems and operating system kernels.

-• Must balance detection speed against false positives—aggressive timeouts catch failures quickly but may incorrectly declare healthy-but-slow nodes as failed
+• Must balance detection speed against false positives.
+Aggressive timeouts catch failures quickly but may incorrectly declare healthy-but-slow nodes as failed (for instance, a node experiencing temporary network congestion).
+This can trigger unnecessary failovers that actually make things worse.

 Load Balancing

-• Static load balancing assigns work based on predefined rules; dynamic load balancing adjusts in real-time based on current node health and capacity
+• Static load balancing assigns work based on predefined rules (like round-robin).
+Dynamic load balancing adjusts in real-time based on current node health and capacity, which is more adaptive but adds monitoring overhead.

 Quick Reference Table